carlwoodhouse/jquery.cookieBar/README.md

     closeButton: 'none'

 *Default: a close button will be added automagically*

+**hideOnClose** - Hide the cookiebar when the close button is clicked

+    hideOnClose: false
+*Use-case: you might want some different behaviour on close, eg. a slide animiation. an event will be triggered on close.
+*Default: the cookiebar will be hidden on close*

 **secure** - Define if the cookie transmission requires secure protocal (https)